Teacher: Miss Fleming

 Teacher: Miss Cumming

-Mrs Skuse, Mrs Morgan, Mrs Gay, Miss Lyons
+Mrs Skuse, Mrs Morgan, Ms Long, Miss Lyons

 This year during reception your child will begin to develop the skills they have learnt during nursery and use them to develop their independence for learning and build on positive relationships with others.
 The children will be part of the foundation stage curriculum during this year.
 The foundation stage is play based curriculum where children learn through both structured and independent play.
 Children deepen their understanding by playing, talking, observing, planning, questioning and responding to adults and each other.